OWASP/CheatSheetSeries/cheatsheets/BrowserExtensionVulnerabilities.md

 {
   "manifest_version": 2,
   "name": "My Extension",
-  "description": "A cool extension with no privacy policy."
+  "description": "A cool extension with no privacy policy." // Ensure to provide a privacy policy }
-}
 ```
 Exploitation Scenario: